Yukon Photon XT 4.6 x 42 S / L

 with weaver mount

-The new Yukon Photon XT4.6x42s is the latest version of the highly successful Yukon Photon that has been available in the UK.
+The new Yukon Photon XT4.6x42s is the latest version of the highly successful Yukon Photon that has been exclusively available in the UK for the past 18 months.
 The new Yukon Photon XT is mechanically simpler, lighter, and has new features that add functionality and value.

 For those not familiar with the Yukon Photon, it is a very competent night vision scope, that performs very well for its price, and does not sacrifice night performance by rendering a colour image.
 This produces a noticeably clearer image.

-Our tests easily observed our test human and his dog, in starlight conditions at 150 meters with the in-built IR illuminator.
+Our tests with the 's' version of the Photon XT easily observed our test human and his dog at 150 meters in starlight conditions, using the in-built LED IR illuminator.
 Our 'subjects' could be seen when the IR was set to medium, but were clearly visible on the high setting.
 The addition of a Pulsar L-915 IR 'stealth' illuminator enabled us to detect our human at 350 metres.
 The clarity was still good.
+We will be conducting tests with the 'L' version of the Photon XT when it becomes available.

 During the test, we compared the Photon XT to a Pulsar Digisight N770.
 Whilst the Digisight produced a noticeably better image, the Photon would easily compete up to 100 metres, after which, the Digisight was clearly better.
 In 1/4 moon conditions, we could see our subject with the Digisight without any IR illumination when SumLight was activated.
-The Photon XT has no SumLight, so is 100% dependent on IR in 'normal' night time conditions, ie 1/4 moon.
+The Photon XT has no SumLight, so is 100% dependent on IR in 1/2 moon or less.

 The Photon XT uses 2 AA batteries.
 When tested with our GP3000 rechargeable batteries, we had a continuous discharge time of 96 minutes with the brightness set to 6.
 The battery indicator changed to red 10 minutes before the unit shut down.
 We were very impressed with this result.